Deepk92/NextHike_Project-04/README.md

 6) Dashboard Creation Using Tableau :- Created a Dynamic Dashboard including multiple sheets with a minimum of 6-7 important data visualization charts to showcase the project requirement.
 7) Report, Visualization and Recommendations :- Created a comprehensive report or presentation that summarizes the project's findings.
 Include visualizations and insights about feature importance and their impact on price prediction.

-Python Libraries Used - Data science libraries such as Numpy, Pandas, Matplotlib, Seaborn and Machine learning libraries such as scikit-learn (for Python) for building and evaluating the predictive model in the Jupyter Notebook Environment.
+Python Libraries Used - Data science libraries such as Numpy, Pandas, Matplotlib, Seaborn and Machine learning libraries such as Scikit-learn (for Python) for building and evaluating the predictive model in the Jupyter Notebook Environment.